Call of Duty: Modern Warfare (2019 video game): Plot

-Campaign

-In 2019, during a covert operation in Verdansk, Kastovia to recover shipments of dangerous chemical gas headed for Urzikstan, CIA SAC/SOG officer Alex is intercepted by unknown hostiles who kill the Marine Raiders accompanying him, and escape with the gas.
-Alex's handler, CIA Station Chief Kate Laswell, requests the assistance of British SAS Captain John Price in recovering the chemicals and de-escalating the situation with the Russian Federation.
+In October 2019, during a covert operation in Verdansk, Kastovia to recover shipments of chemical weapons headed for Urzikstan, CIA SAC/SOG agent Alex is intercepted by unknown hostiles who kill the Marine Raiders accompanying him, and escape with the gas.
+Alex's handler, CIA Station Chief Kate Laswell, requests the assistance of British SAS Captain John Price in recovering the chemicals and de-escalating the situation with Russia.
 A day later, suicide bombers, affiliated with the Urzik terrorist organization Al-Qatala, attack Piccadilly Circus in London.
-SAS Sergeant Kyle "Gaz" Garrick, alongside a unit of MPS CTSFO officers, is dispatched to contain the situation with Price's assistance.
-Afterwards, Alex is sent to Urzikstan to meet up with rebel leader Farah Karim.
-She agrees to join forces in tracking down the chemicals, in exchange for his aid in overthrowing Russian forces led by General Roman Barkov.
+SAS Sergeant Kyle "Gaz" Garrick, alongside a unit of Metropolitan Police CTSFO officers, is dispatched to contain the situation with Price's assistance.
+Afterwards, Alex is sent to Urzikstan to meet up with Urzikstan Liberation Force leader Farah Karim.
+She agrees to join forces in tracking down the gas, in exchange for his aid in overthrowing the occupying Russian forces led by General Roman Barkov.

-SAS forces led by Price and Garrick raid an Al-Qatala-occupied townhouse in London, where they learn the location of their leader, Omar "The Wolf" Sulaman.
-Alex, accompanied by Sergeant Marcus Griggs and the Demon Dogs, move on Ramaza Hospital in Urzikstan and capture the Wolf.
-Later, the Wolf's right-hand man, Jamal "The Butcher" Rahar, launches an attack on the United States Embassy in Urzikstan in an attempt to free the Wolf.
-Price, Garrick, Alex, and Farah work together to secure the Wolf, but ultimately fail.
-Farah then plans to ambush the Wolf's men in the "Highway of Death" in Urzikstan.
-The plan fails when Barkov's soldiers attack both the rebel forces and Al-Qatala militants.
-Farah's brother and second in command, Hadir, is revealed to be the thief who stole the chemical shipment; in an attempt to drive off the hostile forces, Hadir sets off the chemicals in the area, killing all of Barkov's men and Al-Qatala forces, with Farah and Alex narrowly escaping death.
+SAS forces led by Price and Gaz raid an Al-Qatala-occupied townhouse in London, where they learn the location of their leader, Omar "The Wolf" Sulaman.
+Alex, accompanied by Sergeant Marcus Griggs and the Demon Dogs, move on Ramaza Hospital in Urzikstan and capture Sulaman.
+Later, Sulaman's lieutenant, Jamal "The Butcher" Rahar, launches an attack on the United States Embassy in Urzikstan in an attempt to free the terrorist.
+Price, Gaz, Alex, and Farah work together to secure Sulaman, but ultimately fail.
+Farah then plans to ambush Sulaman's men along the "Highway of Death" in Urzikstan, but fails when Barkov's soldiers arrive and attack both the ULF and Al-Qatala.
+Farah's brother and lieutenant, Hadir, is revealed to be responsible for stealing the chemical shipment in Verdansk.
+In an attempt to drive off the Russians, Hadir sets off the chemicals in the area, killing all of Barkov's men and Al-Qatala militants, with Farah and Alex barely surviving.